 Dirt bike shifting diagram

-On virtually all manually dirt bikes with a clutch, 1st gear is all the way down with the shift lever.
+On virtually all manual dirt bikes with a clutch, 1st gear is all the way down with the shift lever.
 Shifting up gives you all of the higher gears, while neutral is in between 1st and 2nd gear.

 So a simple shiting diagram would be this: